Edgar Rice Burroughs: Literary career

 Aiming his work at the pulps—under the name "Norman Bean" to protect his reputation—Burroughs had his first story, Under the Moons of Mars, serialized by Frank Munsey in the February to July 1912 issues of The All-Story.
 (Note: A poem by Burroughs was published on October 15, 1910, in the Chicago Tribune as "by Normal Bean", and two more were published in the Tribune in 1914 and 1915.
 "Norman" was an All-Story typesetter's presumptive correction of "Normal".
 Burroughs used his own name for his other publications.)
 Under the Moons of Mars inaugurated the Barsoom series, introduced John Carter, and earned Burroughs US$400 ($11,922 today).
 It was first published as a book by A. C. McClurg of Chicago in 1917, entitled A Princess of Mars, after three Barsoom sequels had appeared as serials and McClurg had published the first four serial Tarzan novels as books.

 Burroughs soon took up writing full-time, and by the time the run of Under the Moons of Mars had finished, he had completed two novels, including Tarzan of the Apes, published from October 1912 and one of his most successful series.

 Burroughs also wrote popular science fiction and fantasy stories involving adventurers from Earth transported to various planets (notably Barsoom, Burroughs's fictional name for Mars, and Amtor, his fictional name for Venus), lost islands (Caspak), and into the interior of the Hollow Earth in his Pellucidar stories.
 He also wrote Westerns and historical romances.
 Besides those published in All-Story, many of his stories were published in The Argosy magazine.

 Tarzan was a cultural sensation when introduced.
 Burroughs was determined to capitalize on Tarzan's popularity in every way possible.
 He planned to exploit Tarzan through several different media including a syndicated Tarzan comic strip, movies, and merchandise.
 Experts in the field advised against this course of action, stating that the different media would just end up competing against each other.
 Burroughs went ahead, however, and proved the experts wrong – the public wanted Tarzan in whatever fashion he was offered.
 Tarzan remains one of the most successful fictional characters to this day and is a cultural icon.

-In either 1915 or 1919, Burroughs purchased a large ranch north of Los Angeles, California, which he named "Tarzana".
+In 1919, Burroughs purchased a large ranch north of Los Angeles, California, which he named "Tarzana".
 The citizens of the community that sprang up around the ranch voted to adopt that name when their community, Tarzana, California, was formed in 1927.
 Also, the unincorporated community of Tarzan, Texas, was formally named in 1927 when the US Postal Service accepted the name, reputedly coming from the popularity of the first (silent) Tarzan of the Apes film, starring Elmo Lincoln, and an early "Tarzan" comic strip.

 In 1923, Burroughs set up his own company, Edgar Rice Burroughs, Inc., and began printing his own books through the 1930s.